 If you are feeling super brave, here are a few day trip ideas.

 - Morehead Planetarium and Science Center – They have a new show on their docket for summer, Magic Tree House: Space Mission.
 My son LOVES that book series so this is on our list for sure!

 - NC Zoo (Asheboro) – An easy 45 minute to an hour drive from Raleigh, the zoo is a great outing for the family.
 With over 1,100 individual specimens, there is sure to be an animal or two to make every member of your family happy.
 My favorites are the giraffes.
-When you go, be sure to check out the new KidZone, a place for kids 2-10 to play.

 - Ft.
 Fisher Aquarium – Leave early in the morning, spend your late morning and lunch time there and pray the kids sleep on the way home.